4.2 Things to Consider after CC Licensing

 The third case, Philpot v Media Research Center, involved Larry Philpot, a professional photographer who shared two photographs on Wikimedia Commons under a Creative Commons license.
 Philpot filed suit against the Media Research Center (MRC) for publishing his photographs in articles without attribution.

 Following discovery (the phase of litigation during which factual evidence is gathered), MRC filed a motion for summary judgment asking the court to find that it did not infringe Philpot’s copyrights because it used the photos for purposes of news and commentary and those uses constitute fair use under U.S. copyright law.

 In its decision granting the motion for summary judgment, the U.S. District Court for the Eastern District of Virginia found that MRC’s uses of the two photographs constituted fair use under U.S. copyright law.
 The court concluded that because fair use applied, attribution under the CC license was not required.

-Fair use eliminates the need to rely on or comply with the CC license.
+Fair use, fair dealing, and similar exceptions to copyright eliminate the need to rely on or comply with the CC license.
 This is the core design of all CC licenses – CC licenses grant permission only when permission is required under copyright law.